 Or offer an alternative

 Again, the Touch Bar shows promise, but it isn’t exactly something that most users need.
 Not all of us are photographers or filmmakers or artists.
-Some use the MacBook Pro for productivity because streamlined interface and user-friendliness, and those folks – the mainstream consumers that Apple is now starting to include in their target market – won’t have a need for a Touch Bar at all.
+Some use the MacBook Pro for productivity because of its streamlined interface and user-friendliness, and those folks – the mainstream consumers that Apple is now starting to include in their target market – won’t have a need for a Touch Bar at all.
 In fact, it might only get in the way and cost them extra for something they’ll hardly use.

 Better keyboard, display and sound

 Sure, Apple has refined the keyboard so that it’s quieter, but it’s still stiffer than what we’re used to and has less travel than most keyboards.
 As far as ergonomics, the new keyboard isn’t the best.
 It’s not that we hate it, but it’s certainly harder to love.
 Of course, we could get used to the keyboard, but we’d rather see a better one.
 Better yet, Apple could bring back the old design most of us are partial to.

 The MacBook Pro designers should take cues from the iPhone X and phase out the bezeled design.
 That’s a lot of valuable real estate wasted, and rolling out a bezel-free screen will give users a bigger display without having to sacrifice size.
 Additionally, by going bezel-free, it’ll give the update a fresher, more modern look.
 Also, a laptop designed to edit 4K media should have a 4K screen option.

 And, while it’s at it, we’d like to see Apple reconsider those speakers.
 We get that Apple is going for a thinner design, but the speakers in the older MacBook Pros are considerably better.
 With all the technology they come up with, it wouldn’t be that hard to get a premium set of speakers that are louder and have better base.